KrishNalam/cadmus.krishnalam.com/README.md

 P.S.
 I don't care about any of this—I just want an elite team to work with.

 — Note: we need to go over bash and why it is important

+### The Question About the Tech Stack
+We are using really basic stuff to build fundemental skills but also to expose you from the inside out.
+Everything from here on out will be GIANT abstraction built on what we learn (I should know :sob:).
+Let me provide you a list of the **really basic** things we are learning, and what you can easily extend them to:
+- Node --> Bun, Flask
+- HTML + JS --> JSX
+- CSS --> TailwindCSS
+- Github --> Gitlab, any Git based platform
+- Express.js --> Fastify
+- SEO --> Next.js SEO stuff
+- SQLite --> most, if not all, SQL databases ([fun fact](https://avi.im/blag/2024/sqlite-facts/): there are over 1 trillion SQLite databases in use )
+- JS --> TS (it really is just JS but with types...)
+- Our deployment method --> most deployment methods
+- Our Auth --> any auth